 And many people on business, institutions, management, and organisations of all sorts learn how to become coaches so as to enrich their existing roles with the very special skills, methodologies and philosophies that coaching entails.

-If you are interested in learning more for yourself, or for your organization, a good place to start is UK-based The Coaching Academy , whose contribution of the technical content of this coaching guide article is gratefully acknowledged.
+If you are interested in learning more for yourself, or for your organisation, a good place to start is UK-based The Coaching Academy, whose contribution of the technical content of this coaching guide article is gratefully acknowledged.
 The Coaching Academy specialises in the training of coaches throughout the UK, Europe and the rest of the world, and is the longest established company of this type in the UK.
 It is a trusted name in coaching and is the largest coaching organizations anywhere in the world.
-In the UK you can phone them on 0800 783 4823.
-Or email firstname.lastname@example.org .
+In the UK you can phone them on 0800 783 4823 or email firstname.lastname@example.org .

-Life coaching and personal coaching skills, methodologies and principles offer a radically new perspective to organizations looking for effective and innovative training and development solutions for their people, managers and executives.
+- Life coaching and personal coaching skills, methodologies and principles offer a radically new perspective to organisations looking for effective and innovative training and development solutions for their people, managers and executives.

-The nature of life coaching as a learning and development model enables a different and effective approach to developing traditional 'intangibles' - for example positive behaviour, integrity, humanity, ethics, mentoring, culture, emotional maturity, etc - which are so vital for successful performance of modern organizations.
+The nature of life coaching as a learning and development model enables a different and effective approach to develop traditional 'intangibles' - for example positive behaviour, integrity, humanity, ethics, mentoring, culture or emotional maturity - which are so vital for successful performance of modern organisations.